 It may seem old-fashioned in the era of social media, but email marketing works.
-When it comes to acquiring new customers, keeping subscribers engaged, and generating return on investment, email is still one of the most effective marketing channels businesses have at their disposal.
+For any company trying to figure out how to convert subscribers to customers, acquire new customers, keep subscribers engaged, and generate a return on investment, email is still one of the most effective marketing channels.

 But while it is highly effective when used well, email requires thoughtful attention to detail

 in order to drive sales.
 After speaking with dozens of marketers about their email marketing performance, we’ve pinpointed five reasons why emails don’t convert and come up with solutions you can implement today:

 1. The sender is easy to ignore